Skip to content

 You can copy your URL from elsewhere or use our public files to get one.
 Uploading your public files is explained in this article.
 In the meantime, we updated our favicon to a new one:

 Why is using favicons important?
 There are a couple of reasons.
 A favicon reinforces your brand identity and makes your website more recognizable.
-It also can help users quickly locate your website among their open browser tabs or bookmarks.
+It can also help users quickly locate your website among their open browser tabs or bookmarks.
 By providing a visual cue, users can more easily navigate to your website and differentiate it from other websites they may have opened.

 Important note for favicons in different environments